ryangreggw/Basic-Digital-Security/Initial Set-up.md

   - BitLocker comes on recent editions of Windows Operating System (OS) by default.
 The key features of BitLocker for our purposes are: Full-Disk Encryption (FDE; provides comprehensive protection against unauthorized access to your data at rest.), Pre-Boot Authentication(before your O/S loads, BitLocker requies the user to provide authentication credentials.
 This ensures the user accessing the system is authorized.), Recovery Keys (Recovery Keys are provided incase a user forgets their password/personal identifiable number (PIN).), and overall **Data Protection**.
   - BitLocker Set-up:
     - On Windows 11, right-click the start button (windows icon) on your task bar.
     - Scroll Down to "Related."
 Click on BitLocker and follow the task wizard.

  ![bitlocker1](https://github.com/ryangreggw/Basic-Digital-Security/assets/25268281/33650c6e-fd87-4246-979a-c48f09602cbc)
-Scroll down to "Related" and click on BitLocker:

 ![bitlocker2](https://github.com/ryangreggw/Basic-Digital-Security/assets/25268281/86c4deac-123c-4061-8f46-7a02cab9682e)

 - ***DISABLING AUTO-PLAY FEATURE FOR PLUGGED IN DEVICES:***